hpc/mpifileutils/doc/markdown/dchmod.1.md

 `dtar` (1).
 `dwalk` (1).

-The FileUtils source code and all documentation may be downloaded from <http://fileutils.io> (Should I put github link here instead??)
+The mpiFileUtils source code and all documentation may be downloaded from <http://fileutils.io>

-Also, I looked at the Mode section of the chmod man page, and was not sure if I should add this section to here or not, because most of it would be repeating what the chmod man page already says?
-Should I reference it somehow?